Podgorica Assembly: Annulment of resolutions

 Following the collapse of the Kingdom of Yugoslavia in World War II and the subsequent establishment of the Communist-ruled federal Yugoslavia in 1945, the People's Republic of Montenegro was established as one of its constituent elements.
-According to some Serbian nationalists, all citizens of the People's Republic of Montenegro were to be recorded in censuses as Montenegrins, even though most of the population identified themselves as Serb-Montenegrins.
-This decision would have led to a series of censuses in which a higher part of the population of Montenegro would have declared themselves as Montenegrins.
-It also led to accusations against Montenegrin Communist leader Milovan Djilas, alleging that he "invented the Montenegrin nation".
+According to a decision of the Communist Party of Yugoslavia, all citizens of the People's Republic of Montenegro were to be recorded in censuses as Montenegrins, even though most of the population identified themselves as both Montenegrins and Serbs.
+This decision resulted in a series of censuses where the majority (though not all) of the population of Montenegro declared themselves as Montenegrins.
+It also led to accusations by Serb nationalists against Montenegrin Communist leader Milovan Djilas, alleging that he "invented the Montenegrin nation".
 Djilas was specifically targeted because he authored a paper titled "On the Montenegrin National Question" (O crnogorskom nacionalnom pitanju).
-The paper became well known in the general public because, in it, Djilas argued that Montenegrins are related to the Serbs of the South Slavic ethnic branch, but that they formed into a separate nation through the course of history.
+The paper became well known in the general public because, in it, Djilas argued that Montenegrins indisputably belong to the Serbian branch of South Slavs, but that they formed into a separate nation through the course of history.

 Following the breakup of Yugoslavia in 1991–1992, Montenegro and Serbia remained in a rump state known as the Federal Republic of Yugoslavia (renamed Serbia and Montenegro in 2003).
 In 2006, Montenegro regained its independence through a referendum.
 In 2018, the Parliament of Montenegro voted to annul the 1918 resolution of the Podgorica Assembly on union with Serbia.
 The annulment resolution stated that independent Montenegro became part of the Kingdom of Serbia through a coup d'état because the Podgorica Assembly was an illegal and illegitimate body that did not reflect the will of the population of Montenegro.